Integrity and

 with people who you know by electronic media.

-As you diminish conversing casually and relinquish concerns that
+As you diminish conversing casually and relinquish concerns that conflict

-improved well-being and more harmonious relationships with other people.
+well-being and more harmonious relationships with other people.

-7 Maintain your awareness as well as
+7 Maintain your awareness as well as you can.
+As early as possible every day compose your

-you can.
-As early as possible every day compose your mind, breath and body and renew your memory of your most important ideas and
+mind, breath and body and renew your memory of your most important ideas and

 priorities.